Bluetooth Low Energy Dataset Using In-Phase and Quadrature Samples for Indoor Localization

 Abstract

 One significant challenge in research is to collect a large amount of data and learn the underlying relationship between the input and the output variables.
-This paper outlines the process of collecting and validating a dataset designed to determine the angle of arrival (AoA) using Bluetooth low energy (BLE) technology.
-The data, collected in a laboratory setting, is intended to approximate real-world industrial scenarios.
-This paper discusses the data collection process, the structure of the dataset, and the methodology adopted for automating sample labeling for supervised learning.
-The collected samples and the process of generating ground truth (GT) labels were validated using the Texas Instruments (TI) phase difference of arrival (PDoA) implementation on the data, yielding a mean absolute error (MAE) at one of the heights without obstacles of 25.71°.
-The distance estimation on BLE was implemented using a Gaussian Process Regression algorithm, yielding an MAE of 0.174m.
+This article outlines the process of collecting and validating a dataset designed to determine the angle of arrival (AoA) using Bluetooth low energy (BLE) technology.
+The data, collected in a laboratory setting, are intended to approximate real-world industrial scenarios.
+This article discusses the data collection process, the structure of the dataset, and the methodology adopted for automating sample labeling for supervised learning.
+The collected samples and the process of generating ground-truth (GT) labels were validated using the Texas instruments (TIs) phase difference of arrival (PDoA) implementation on the data, yielding a mean absolute error (MAE) at one of the heights without obstacles of 25.71°.
+The distance estimation on BLE was implemented using a Gaussian process regression algorithm, yielding an MAE of 0.174 m.

 Original languageEnglish